FleuryDev/mui-theme-manager/README.md

 ## **Post-Installation Script**

-After installing the package, you need to execute a script to generate the `themes` folder in your `src` directory.
-This folder will contain your custom theme files.
+After installation, run the following command to generate the `themes` folder in your `src` directory:

-### **Command to Run**

 ```bash
 npx mui-theme-manager
 ```

 This command will:

-1. Create a `src/themes` directory if it doesn't already exist.
+1️⃣ Create a src/themes directory if it doesn't already exist.

-2. Log a message indicating whether the directory was created or already exists.
+2️⃣ Log a message indicating whether the directory was created or already existed.

 ---